phax/peppol-commons/README.md

 ## News and noteworthy

+  * version 4.3.2
+    * Improved the support for custom SMP transport profiles
+    * Updated the BDMSL additional services WSDL to the latest 3.1.0 version
   * version 4.3.1 - 2015-10-30
     * Added new BDMSL client to access the new "/cipaservice" in a convenient way (class `BDMSLClient` in project `peppol-sml-client`)
     * Loosened the regular expression for participant identifier schemes